-The directors of the Company as at the date of this Directors' Report are shown on pages 50 to 51.
+The directors of the Company as at the date of this Directors' Report are shown on pages 54 to 55.
 In addition, and as discussed elsewhere in this Annual Report, Lesley Watkins served as a director of the Company during the year ended 28 February 2022 and until 31 March 2022.
 Jürgen Breuer also served as a director of the Company during the year ended 28 February 2022 and until 26 August 2021.

-The directors' beneficial interests in the ordinary shares and share options of the Company as at 28 February 2022 are disclosed in the Directors' Remuneration Report on page 74 and 75.
+The directors' beneficial interests in the ordinary shares and share options of the Company as at 28 February 2022 are disclosed in the Directors' Remuneration Report on pages 75 to 76.
 There have not been any changes in such interests between 28 February 2022 and 28 August 2022.